 Benzos prescribed for anxiety include:

 Klonopin (clonazepam) is a benzodiazepine that works most effectively as an anticonvulsant.

 Use, misuse and abuse of benzos

-Doctors tend to prescribe benzodiazepines for short-term use, due to the potential for drug abuse.
+Doctors tend to prescribe benzodiazepines for short-term use.
+This is due to the high potential for drug abuse.
 Over time or if taken in high doses, you may become psychologically and physically dependent on benzodiazepines.

 Other dangers include: